-In the first trimester of pregnancy, many women feel nauseous (sick to your stomach) or cannot stand the smell of some foods.
+In the first trimester of pregnancy, many pregnant people feel nauseous (sick to your stomach) or cannot stand the smell of some foods.
 This can make it hard to eat a regular meal.
-When you are pregnant, you need to eat about 400 more calories per day than when you were not pregnant.
+When you are pregnant, you need to eat about 200 more calories per day than when you were not pregnant.
 You may feel better if you eat something every few hours.
 Eating small meals five or six times each day instead of larger meals may help you feel better and make sure your baby has a steady supply of food.

-Recommended Healthy Weight Gain During Pregnancy If you are:
+Recommended Healthy Weight Gain During Pregnancy

-Underweight (BMI less than 18.5) - Gain 28 to 40 pounds Normal (BMI between 18.5 and 24.9) - Gain 25 to 35 pounds Overweight (BMI between 25 and 29.9) - Gain 15 to 25 pounds Obese (BMI 30 or more) - Gain 11 to 20 pounds
+If you are:

+Underweight (BMI less than 18.5):

+Normal (BMI between 18.5 and 24.9):

+Overweight (BMI between 25 and 29.9):

+Obese (BMI 30 or more):